opentok/learning-opentok-ios/README.md

 it is a best practice to use an HTTPS URL for the web service that returns an OpenTok token, so that it cannot be intercepted and misused.

-## basics.step-4: Connecting to the session
+### Connecting to the session

-The code for this section is added in the basics.step-4 branch of the repo.

-First, set the app to use the web service described in the previous two sections:
+First, set the app to use the web service described in the previous section:

-* In Xcode, open the Config.h file (see basics.step-1).
+* In Xcode, open the Config.h file (see "Starting Point").
 Add the base URL, (such as `@"http://example.com"`) in this line:

       define SAMPLE_SERVER_BASE_URL @"https://YOUR-SERVER-URL"